colleen-li/ARchive/README.md

 ## Accomplishments that we're proud of

-- Item Zed
-    Building a project that has the ability to empower others Learning about ARKit
+- Building a project that has the ability to empower others
+- Learning about ARKit
-    Having fun
+- Having fun
-* Item Alt

 ## What we learned